oracle/weblogic-kubernetes-operator/README.md

 * Scale WebLogic domains by starting and stopping Managed Servers on demand, or by integrating with a REST API to initiate scaling based on WLDF, Prometheus, Grafana, or other rules.
 * Publish operator and WebLogic Server logs into Elasticsearch and interact with them in Kibana.

-The fastest way to experience the operator is to follow the Quick Start Guide, or you can peruse our [documentation](site), read our [blogs](https://blogs.oracle.com/weblogicserver/how-to-weblogic-server-on-kubernetes), try out the [samples](kubernetes/samples/README.md), or check us out on our public Slack channel.
-To join our channel, [visit this site to get an invitation](https://weblogic-slack-inviter.herokuapp.com/).
-The invitation email will include details on how to access our Slack workspace.
-After you are logged in, please come to #operator and say, "hello!"
+The fastest way to experience the operator is to follow the Quick Start Guide, or you can peruse our [documentation](site), read our blogs, try out the [samples](kubernetes/samples/README.md), or check us out on our public Slack channel.

 # Important terms